JetBrains/marketplace-docs/topics/paid-plugins-general-info/legal-agreements.md

 ##  3. JetBrains Plugin Marketplace Agreement

-This is a general document covering everything that happens on the JetBrains Marketplace resources (the main resource is a plugins repository: [https://plugins.jetbrains.com/](https://plugins.jetbrains.com/)).
+It is a general document covering everything that happens on the JetBrains Marketplace resources (the main resource is a plugins repository: [https://plugins.jetbrains.com/](https://plugins.jetbrains.com/)).
 It's provided in addition to JetBrains general [Terms of Use](https://www.jetbrains.com/company/useterms.html) and expands it with marketplace-related terms.
-It's applicable to everyone using the marketplace (both to end-users and developers uploading/selling plugins).
+It applies to everyone using the marketplace (both to end-users and developers uploading/selling plugins).

 You can find a document here: [https://plugins.jetbrains.com/legal/terms-of-use](https://plugins.jetbrains.com/legal/terms-of-use)